pelatx/brackets-link-file/README.md

 Supports direct download of libraries from CDN.
 You can download and link the library automatically in the document.
 Or just get a tag with the URL of the library for remote use.

+#### <span style="color:red">Important!</span>

+Linux users can't drag & drop files from OS file browser in Brackets 1.11, because It has completely lost this functionality on this operating system.

 ## Install from Brackets

 1. Open the Extension Manager from the File menu